 Where to Stay in Venice

 Here are some of our suggestions about places to stay in Venice.
 If you’re looking for some luxury, check out Hotel Palazzo Stern or Ai Reali.
 Alternatively, if you’re looking for some great budget accommodation options, we recommend Hotel Mercurio or Gorizia a La Valigia.
-Finally, you can also go for Airbnb (you can get $55 off your first booking by using our code).
+Finally, you can also go for Vrbo (you can get $55 off your first booking by using our code).

 Day 10: Venice-Murano-Burano